sam17/ace_USB3/README.md

 ![image](http://s.baslerweb.com/fp-1424089632/media/assets/store/product/00/00/00/00/00/00/0f/1f/3ac7f0bfedfd6055dc05abdcd750a6b1.jpg)

 ## Supported hardware
 This driver should work at least with a Basler USB 3.0 Ace Area-scan camera ARM Version.
+It has been tested on Tegra TK1 and Odroid.

 ## ROS API